 Do Formance SIPs come with a warranty?

 Absolutely, we have a 20 year warranty on the panel manufacturer for delamination.

 We're working with forward-thinking builders around the country to ensure high-quality installation of Formance SIP homes.
 To find out if there is a builder in your area visit our Find Your Builder page.

 If you have a preferred builder of your own we are happy to work with them if they meet three key criteria:

 - Member of either Master Builders or NZ Certified Builders

 We're very happy to provide support and training to builders looking to build to a better standard with Formance SIPs.
 Are you a builder wanting to upgrade?
 Be sure to review the benefits of building with SIPs and how you can get on board.

 How much do Formance SIPs cost?

-Formance SIPs can be as cost effective as conventional building methods when panel layout and utilisation are considered in the design phase of the building.
-We are very happy to a provide no-obligation budget estimate through our online pricing submission tool on your concepts.
-There is a 2/3 day turn around - http://www.formance.co.nz/pricing-request
+Formance SIPs can be as cost-effective as conventional building methods when the panel layout and utilisation are considered in the design phase of the building.
+We are very happy to provide a no-obligation budget estimate through our online pricing submission tool on your concepts.
+Send your plans to us here:

 What is the best way to run services through SIPs?